akihikodaki/dts/test_plans/runtime_queue_number_test_plan.rst

     testpmd> start
     RX queues=8 - RX desc=128 - RX free threshold=32
     TX queues=7 - TX desc=512 - TX free threshold=32

+5. Send 256 packets to VF0 and VF1, make sure packets can be distributed to all the queues.

 Test case: pass through VF to VM
 ================================